-Any amounts remaining in this IRA at the time of the IRA owner's death will be paid to the beneficiary(ies) as required under the Code and regulations.
+Any amounts remaining in this Traditional SIMPLE IRA at the time of the IRA owner's death will be paid to the beneficiary(ies) as required under the Code and regulations.

 Tax Treatment of Distributions to Beneficiaries.
 In general, distributions from this IRA to a beneficiary are included in the beneficiary's gross income and treated as ordinary income for the year in which the funds are distributed.
 If the IRA owner made nondeductible contributions to any of their Traditional, Traditional SEP, or Traditional SIMPLE IRAs, a portion of each distribution is nontaxable.
-The nontaxable amount is the pro rata portion of the distribution based on the remaining nondeductible contributions and the total value of all the deceased IRA owner's Traditional, SEP, and Traditional SIMPLE IRAs.
+The nontaxable amount is the pro rata portion of the distribution based on the remaining nondeductible contributions and the total value of all the deceased IRA owner's Traditional, Traditional SIMPLE IRAs.
 For assistance in determining the nontaxable portion, beneficiaries should consult their tax advisor, instructions to IRS Forms 1040 and 8606, and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Distributions withdrawn by the beneficiary from the Inherited IRA are not subject to the early distribution penalty tax.

 Beneficiary Distribution Requirements.
-If the IRA owner died before January 1, 2020, the rules determining the requirements for the distribution of

-Beneficiary Distribution Requirements.
 If the IRA owner died before January 1, 2020, the rules determining the requirements for the distribution of this IRA to the beneficiary depend on several factors, including the beneficiary type (i.e., spouse, nonspouse, or nonperson), the timing of the IRA owner's death (i.e., before, or on or after their required beginning date), and whether each beneficiary's interest in the inherited IRA funds were separately accounted for no later than December 31 of the calendar year following the IRA owner's death.
 The distribution requirements outlined below assume that each beneficiary's interest in the inherited IRA funds was separately accounted for no later than December 31 of the calendar year following the IRA owner's death.
-The beneficiary distribution options and requirements outlined below may be restricted, accelerated, or modified if separate accounting of each beneficiary's share was not completed by such a deadline.
+The beneficiary is interest in the inherited IRA funds was separately accounted for no later than December 31 of the calendar year following the IRA owner's death.
+The beneficiary's interest in the inherited IRA funds was separately accounted for no later than December 31 of the calendar year following the IRA owner's death.
+The beneficiary is interest in the inherited IRA funds was separately accounted for no later than December 31 of the calendar year following the IRA owner's death.
+The beneficiary is share was not completed by such a deadline.
 Such beneficiaries should consult with their tax or legal counsel for advice on required distributions and on distribution options from the inherited IRA funds.